jerryscript-project/iotjs/docs/api/IoT.js-API-Net.md

 Creates a new socket and automatically connects with the supplied `port` and `host`.

-`connectionListener` is automatically registered as `'connect'` event listener which will be emitted when the connection is established.
+`connectionListener` is automatically registered as a `'connect'` event listener which will be emitted when the connection is established.

 **Example**